 Related Blog Post: 4 Smart Strategies to Avoid Food Wastage in Restaurants

-Food courts can be of various shapes such as square, crescent, corridor, and cul-de-sac.
-Corridor type courts have outlets lined up on both the sides.
-Although quite cost effective for property owners and developers, they may appear to be dull to customers.
+Food courts can be of various shapes such as squares, crescent, corridors, and cul-de-sac.
+Corridor-type courts have outlets lined up on both sides.
+Although quite a cost effective for property owners and developers, they may appear to be dull to customers.
 The cul-de-sac types also have low installation costs, but they don’t leave room for expansion.
 Most developers these days, therefore, are turning towards clusters comprising multiple small food courts for their various benefits.

 A proper design plan is the backbone of every successful food court.
 In the ongoing battle for better, cheaper, and faster food services, no food business can take anything for granted if they are serious about outdoing their competitors.
 This is where we step in as a dependable partner for facility planning and management.
-If you looking for a food court design specialist, simply call +91-9311-202-627, or fill out our contact form and you will hear from us, shortly.
+If you looking for a food service consultant, simply call +91-9311-202-627, or fill out our contact form and you will hear from us, shortly.